OUG-Toronto/workshops/neutron-dynamic-routing-and-quagga/README.md

 sudo chown stack:stack /opt/stack/.ssh/authorized_keys
 ```

-Log out of the instance and relogin as the `stack` user.
+Log out of the instance and re-login as the `stack` user.

 ```
 ssh stack@${DEVSTACK_IP}
 ```

-Download DevStack.
+Clone DevStack and checkout a particular commit sha.

-*NOTE: We are using a specific checkout that is known to work.*
+*NOTE: We are using a specific checkout that is known to work.
+VERY IMPORTANT to checkout that partciular sha.*

 ```
 git clone https://git.openstack.org/openstack-dev/devstack